armenvartan/ar-review-drill/README.md

 + A player could belong to multiple teams
 + A player has many skills
 + A skill can belong to many players

+This page is the canonical source of Active Record association goodness.
+Would recommend referring to it often: http://guides.rubyonrails.org/association_basics.html